wp-plugins/flyzoo/readme.txt

 [How to install Flyzoo on WordPress >>](http://www.flyzoo.co/support/flyzoo-chat-and-social-widget-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

-####Live Chat - Cool for your community, great for your business####
+####Live Support Chat - Cool for your community, great for your business####

-Unleash your website's social power with stylish, floating Private Chats and have fun with your users.

-A must-have for e-commerces: pick the best prospects and engage your customers with Real-time visitor insights to provide the best Live Support ever.
+A must-have for e-commerces: pick the best prospects and engage your customers with Realtime visitor insights to provide the best Live Support ever.
-All the relevant informations are available, real-time, at a glance:
+All the relevant informations are available, realtime, at a glance:

 * Current visited page URL and Title
 * Pageviews